NSAM 5002 - Terrorists and Terrorism (3 credits)

 This course analyzes terrorism from a number of perspectives including law enforcement (FBI), defense (DOD), and diplomatic (DOS) orientations in order to understand mitigation/prevention, preparedness, response, and recovery measures with regards to counterterrorism and antiterrorism.
 Individual (lone wolf) and group (Islamist) terrorist mindsets will be examined, as well as international and domestic domains.

-NSAM 5015 - International Relations: Theory and Practice (3 credits)
+NSAM 5016 - Civil Liberties and National Security (3 credits)